Who should care about Autonomous Vehicles?

 It may be early days but so far the systems are not faultless and as potential losses may be high, a commercial market for autonomous and unmanned technology is unlikely to evolve unless insurance is available, says Lloyd’s, adding: “Autonomous and unmanned vehicles are a big unknown in many ways, and by careful scrutiny and mitigation of new risks, insurers can assist in the groundwork for adequate regulation.”

 Clearly, some element of risk will remain with the car owner for a while, a long while even.
 And the car manufacturers are the first to agree.
-The autonomous vehicle research actually done by the motor industry is absolutely not focussed on the robot taxi that Google is working on.
+The research actually done on autonomous vehicles by the motor industry is absolutely not focussed on the robot taxi that Google is working on.

 As part of the AdaptIVe programme, OEMs such as Volkswagen spoke at the recent ITS World congress in a vastly overcrowded back room of the event – a sign that even the organisers had not realised the full impact of the conversation on the ITS industry.